 Coming in at a cool £120, the new and updated Blackwidow is caught right in the midst of the upper echelons of the gaming peripheral market, with competition rife from firms such as Corsair, Coolermaster and others who provide ample alternatives.
 As such, the new Razer Blackwidow arrives under the weight of expectations.

 On first impressions, the Razer Blackwidow presents itself in a pretty standard manner.
 It’s made of a hard-textured plastic as opposed to the aluminium casing that other manufacturers such as Coolermaster offer – although some brands do offer a bare-bones skeletal design, like Corsair.
 Even a faux aluminium finish like that from Alienware AW768, wouldn’t have gone amiss here.
-The textured plastic feels jagged and not at all ‘premium’, given the price.
+The textured plastic feels jagged and not necessarily ‘premium’, given the price.

 The lock lights are placed under the nav cluster of keys (Insert, Home, Page Up/Down, Delete, End) and are pretty small and less prominent than I would have preferred when juxtaposed with the brightness and colours of the Blackwidow’s backlighting.
 Perhaps they would have been better paired with different coloured backlights on the individual keys, as some other manufacturers offer.